How to Create a Restaurant Staff Training Manual (+ Free Template)

 - Shift scheduling onboarding.
 (How to communicate with management to request, swap, and cancel shifts)

-- Online ordering and delivery best practices.
+- Online ordering and delivery procedures.

-5. Customer service
+5. Customer service and guest experience

 The perfect location and unique menu mean nothing if your service is below par.
-Customer service is arguably the most important aspect of your restaurant, and your server training manual sets the standard of service your staff will provide.
+Customer service is arguably the most significant aspect of your restaurant, and your server training manual sets the standard of service your staff will provide.

 Even before a new team member’s training begins, you can set simple tasks that will help them understand customer expectations.
-Get them to read through your reviews on Google, yelp!, Trip Advisor, and Opentable.
+Get them to read through your reviews on Google, Yelp, TripAdvisor, and OpenTable.
 It’ll provide a glimpse into the people they’ll be serving, and there’ll be some useful do’s and don’ts in there that they can take into their first shift.

-It takes on average 2-3 months to hire and train new staff, a considerable time frame that could result in bad service and a loss of repeat business.
+It takes on average 2-3 months to hire and train new staff, a considerable time frame that could result in poor service and a loss of repeat business.
 The time between losing an experienced team member and training someone new is yet another reason why lowering your staff turnover should be top of your to-do list.

 - Service standard (Include table setting, taking orders, serving food, clearing tables)